 The recipe below is from a dear friend Emma, who is a sister mompreneur hustling to bring her gluten-free plantain flour baking mix to more and more families with food sensitivities and allergies.
 She created a recipe with her chef husband that perfectly infused the sharp cinnamon and early oolong flavor of our Cinnamon Oolong Chai sweetened tea bags into a beautiful maple caramel sauce to top everything from pancakes to a waffle bowl or even peach ice cream!
 If you can keep from eating it straight out of the bowl, that is.

-We had a girls brunch recently and she taught me quite a lot about making pancakes and this beautiful maple topping.
+We had a girls brunch recently and she taught me quite a lot about making pancakes and this beautiful infused maple syrup topping.
 I'll share the knowledge-bomb that she dropped on me: Never pat the back of the pancakes after you flip them!
 She says this keeps them from reaching their fluffiest potential.

-The recipe below is for the tea-infused maple caramel sauce.
+The recipe below is for the tea-infused maple syrup caramel sauce.
 It's a must-make for your next pancake breakfast for brunch.

 - 2 bags Cinnamon Oolong Chai tea